-- (a) Employees shall be paid biweekly by direct deposit. - (b) Pay statements given to employees on their payday shall include the designation of statutory holidays paid, the current paid hours, year to date hours, accrued and used sick leave credits, accrued and used vacation hours. - (c) The distribution of paystubs shall be on payday.
+(a) Employees shall be paid biweekly by direct deposit.

+(b) Pay statements given to employees on their payday shall include the designation of statutory holidays paid, the current paid hours, year to date hours, accrued and used sick leave credits, accrued and used vacation hours.